Team Vaccine: Immunizing Every Child Is a Global Group Effort

 Though vaccinators like Kassé often work alone, sometimes entire health clinics are on the move.
 Hajiya Marufat Yusuf (above) is a nurse-midwife who leads a UNICEF-supported mobile clinic in Nigeria.
 Teams like hers ensure that children receive vaccinations against polio, measles and meningitis along with other essential health services, including vitamin A supplements and medications to fight infections like ringworm.
 They also advise mothers on other health matters, teaching them the importance of exclusive breastfeeding for the first six months of a baby’s life and the nutritional needs of growing children.

-When Ebola hit Liberia in 2014, the problem wasn’t so much the vaccine; it was parents’ shaken confidence in a health-care system that had failed to save lives.
+When Ebola hit Liberia in 2014, the problem wasn’t so much the vaccine; it was parents’ shaken confidence in a health care system that had failed to save lives.
 Limited access to health care in remote regions was a major factor in the epidemic's spread.
 Other diseases spread, too, because parents who were unaccustomed to seeking medical care were mistrustful — even when the help came to them.
 “Parents hid their children," recalls Giah.
 "Some came down with the measles, so we told them that if you hide your child again, they will get sick.”

 With measles on the rise around the world again, social mobilizers like Mamolololona (center, above) have their work cut out for them.
 Although there is a safe, effective vaccine that can protect children from this highly contagious disease, parents' inaction and reluctance in Madagascar, where Mamolololona works with UNICEF, fueled a 48 percent rise in measles cases from 2017 to 2018.
-From last September through February alone, 76,871 people were infected by measles, and 928 died, most of them children.
+From September 2018 through February 2019, 76,871 people were infected by measles, and 928 died, most of them children.
 To stem the tide, UNICEF is now supporting the Madagascar government to vaccinate millions of children.
 Health workers like Mamolololona, who walks for miles to counsel families on the benefits of vaccines, will be crucial to that effort.

 Faith leaders can also play a key role in dispelling fears about vaccines and helping to make immunizers' jobs easier.
 Gouro Barry, a village chief in Mali, is just one community leader UNICEF is depending on since sectarian violence triggered a five-fold rise in measles cases in 2018.
 Good word of mouth from respected leaders is essential to any public health campaign — especially when there's so much at stake.
 "It is a great opportunity to have a vaccinator who takes care of the children of the village," says Barry.
 His support will be crucial to the effectiveness of vaccination campaigns now underway during lulls in the fighting.

 Young people are helping to get the word out about vaccines' lifesaving benefits, too.
-Using U-Report, a free, open-source social messaging tool developed by UNICEF, U-Reporters in Côte D’Ivoire (above) have supported recent public health campaigns to fight malaria and immunize children against measles. ‘‘It allows us to communicate directly in real-time with health workers and beneficiaries about progress,” says UNICEF Côte d’Ivoire’s Bruno Aholoukpe of the tool young people use through SMS and other digital channels like WhatsApp.
+Using U-Report, a free, open-source social messaging tool developed by UNICEF, U-Reporters in Côte D’Ivoire (above) have supported recent public health campaigns to fight malaria and immunize children against measles. ‘‘It allows us to communicate directly in real time with health workers and beneficiaries about progress,” says UNICEF Côte d’Ivoire’s Bruno Aholoukpe of the tool young people use through SMS and other digital channels like WhatsApp.
 “U-Report makes the information exchange and addressing misconceptions instantaneous.”

 PARENTS AND CHILDREN